2019 Faculty

 Emily Greenstein, APRN, CNP, CWON, FACCWS is a Certified Nurse Practitioner at Sanford Health in Fargo, ND.
 She received her BSN from Jamestown College and her MSN from Maryville University.
 She is certified as an Adult-Gerontology Nurse Practitioner through the American Academy of Nurse Practitioners.
 She has been certified in wound and ostomy care through the WOCNCB for the past 8 years.
 At Sanford, she oversees the outpatient wound care program, serves as chair for the SVAT committee and is involved in many different research projects.
 She is an active member of the AAWC and currently serves as co-chair for the Research Task Force and Membership Committee.
 She is also a working member of the AAWC International Consolidated Diabetic Ulcer Guidelines Task Force.
 She has been involved with other wound organizations and currently serves as the Professional Practice Chair for the North Central Region Wound, Ostomy, and Continence Society.
 Emily has served as an expert reviewer for the WOCN Society and the Journal for WOCN.
 She is a blogger for Wound Source.
 Her main career focus is on the advancement of wound care through evidence-based research.

-Ron Guberman, DPM
+Ronald Guberman, DPM

 Director of Podiatric Medical Education